afreefaw/flash-card-api/README.md

-# Flashcards API
+# Flashcards and Knowledge Base API

-A simple spaced repetition flashcard API that helps you learn and retain information effectively.
-Cards are stored in a database (supports both SQLite and PostgreSQL) and served through a REST API.
+A simple spaced repetition flashcard API that helps you learn and retain information effectively, combined with a text knowledge base for storing and organizing information.
+Data is stored in a database (supports both SQLite and PostgreSQL) and served through a REST API.

 ## Features

 - Create and manage flashcards with questions and answers
 - Tag-based organization
 - Spaced repetition algorithm for optimal learning
+- Text knowledge base for storing markdown-formatted documents
+- Document organization with tags and full-text search
 - Secure API key authentication via query parameter
 - Persistent storage using SQLite (local) or PostgreSQL (production)
 - Comprehensive logging for debugging